 The ECS is important in helping to establish and maintain human health.

-CBD is a cannabis compound that has significant medical benefits.
+A cannabis compound that has significant medical benefits.

-According to Dr. Houman Danesh, some evidence suggests that CBD works best for pain when combined with a little THC.
+Evidence suggests that CBD works best for pain when combined with a little THC.

 Full-spectrum includes other cannabinoids (think-stronger together), while isolate is 100% CBD.